 Most phones today allow users to see the calling party’s phone number before they answer.
-This feature, called Caller ID or Calling Line Identity (CLI), is a way to let people know who is calling and decide whether they want to answer the call or not.
+This feature is called Caller ID or Calling Line Identity (CLI).
+It lets people know who is calling and decide whether they want to answer the call or not.
 However, callers and criminals can purposely change the Caller ID so that the incoming call appears to originate from a trusted entity.

 This disingenuous practice is better known as spoofing.
 Unfortunately, there are more and more cases where callers and criminals purposefully change the caller ID in order to commit fraud.

 Spoofing occurs when a caller knowingly falsifies the information transmitted onto your phone screen, known as caller ID, to hide their true identity.
-Scammers often use the so-called ‘neighbors’ spoofing technique, and the incoming call appears to come from a local phone number or a spoofed company or government agency number that you may already be familiar with.
+Scammers often use the so-called ‘neighbors’ spoofing technique.
+When this technique is used, the incoming call appears to come from a local phone number.
+It could be a company or government agency number that you may already be familiar with.
 They do this to disguise their identity, and part of the problem is that the real company or person whose number is being used has nothing to do with the real caller, and is not aware of this violation.

-Calls with falsified numbers can and do come from everywhere in the world and make up a large and growing proportion of scam calls.
-Unfortunately, it is very easy to spoof a Caller ID as the scammer can select any number and make it appear to be their caller ID.
-As a result, many phone number providers suffer because their numbers are used without permission, and they do not know their numbers are being used in the first place.
+Calls with falsified numbers can and do come from everywhere in the world.
+They make up a large and growing proportion of scam calls.
+Unfortunately, it is very easy to spoof a Caller ID.
+The scammer can select any number and make it appear to be their caller ID.
+As a result, many phone number providers suffer because their numbers are used without permission.
+And, they do not know their numbers are being used in the first place.
 All of this can have a negative impact on their business.
 Not only does this result in monetary loss, but it could also damage the reputation of the business, as people believe they are responsible for using automatic dialers to make calls.

-In addition, more than half of caller ID fraud attacks transcend international borders, making the perpetrators almost impossible to find and prosecute.
+In addition, more than half of caller ID fraud attacks transcend international borders.
+This makes the perpetrators almost impossible to find and prosecute.

 In order to guarantee a secure phone number, STIR/SHAKEN uses digital certificates based on the common public key cryptography approach and includes a system of interconnected standards.
 This means that for calls traveling on interconnected phone networks, the caller ID would be checked as being legitimate by the origin carriers and validated by other carriers before reaching the consumers.